IBM-Cloud/terraform-provider-ibm/website/docs/r/scc_profile_attachment.html.markdown

 }
 ```

-Full example of creating a profile attachment using `ibm_scc_scope`:
+Full example of creating a profile attachment using `ibm_scc_scope` using an enterprise scope and fact_provider scope to target a SOC2 profile:
 ```hcl
 # resource to make a provider_type_instance for the scope
 resource "ibm_scc_provider_type_instance" "facts_provider_type_instance" {